xieweiAlex/English_Learning/words/2022/words-Dec.md

+Today, we're excited to gain more exposure to the scintillating self-storage industry by recommending Extra Space Storage (NYSE: EXR), which uses a similar business model to Life Storage.

+"I follow mediterranean diet, besides that I eat lots of eggs."
+"The whole class is going, except John."
+"Besides the class, Mary is also going."

-Longer-range missiles like the American-made Tomahawk that could take out launch sites in China or North Korea in the event of war.
+Longer-range missiles like the American-made **Tomahawk** that could take out launch sites in China or North Korea in the event of war.

-I made my way home to the dreary provinces by train.
+I made my way home to the **dreary** provinces by train.
-beastie
-rostrum
-clan
+**beastie**
+**rostrum**
+**clan**

 You definitely not going to get the **synapses** in your brain working unless you're typing these commands.